Understand how liver works in health. Learn all about how to preserve your liver and what products are necessary for a healthy liver.

 Very few aspects of lipid metabolism are unique to the liver, but most are carried out primarily by the liver.The main examples of the role of the liver in fat metabolism include:

-- The liver is extremely active in the oxidation of triglycerides to produce energy.
-The liver breaks down many fatty acids, more than hepatocytes need, and exports large amounts of acetoacetate to the blood where they can be recovered and easily metabolized by other tissues.
+- The liver is extremely active in oxidizing triglycerides for energy.
+The liver breaks down many fatty acids, more than hepatocytes need, and exports large amounts of acetoacetate to the blood where they can be picked up and easily metabolized by other tissues.

 - Much of the lipoprotein is synthesized in the liver.